bbgatch/bbgatch/README.md

 💻 I like working with Python, SQL, R, Tableau, and Excel.

-💾 I'm currently working on creating my own website: [bbgatch.com](www.bbgatch.com)
+💾 I've been working on my own portfolio website here: [bbgatch.com](https://www.bbgatch.com/)

 🦉 You can find me on Twitter at [@bbgatch](https://twitter.com/bbgatch)